grafana/grafana-opentelemetry-starter/README.md

 (The `otel.exporter.otlp.headers` field is abbreviated for security reasons.)

-If you still don't see your logs, traces and metrics in Grafana, even though the configuration looks good, you can turn on [debug loggong](#grafanaotlpdebuglogging) to what data the application is emitting.
+If you still don't see your logs, traces and metrics in Grafana, even though the configuration looks good, you can turn on [debug logging](#grafanaotlpdebuglogging) to what data the application is emitting.

 ## Properties